stevedesilva/UserLocationService/README.md

 # User Location Service

-This services is a microservice that exposes the User Location data for user in and around the London area (50 mile radius).
+This services is a Java 8 microservice that exposes the User Location data for user in and around the London area (50 mile radius).

 This application has been built using SpringBoot, and follows common coding conventions.